verpeutlab/ADFineMotorTask/README.md

 Training Bowl.stl is the CAD file for the training bowl utilized in the behavior training session of the protocol.
 Plain-Less Bowl.stl is the CAD file for the bowl used in the first two testing stages of the protocol.
 Plinko Bowl.stl is the CAD file for the bowl used in the protocol's third and final testing stage.
-"All Panels Schematics" includes a reference to the dimensions of all of the panels used in the apparatus design.
+"All Panels Schematics" is a reference to the dimensions of all of the panels used in the apparatus design.

-DataAnalysis contains Python based analysis code for interpreting SLEAP output.
+DataAnalysis contains Python-based analysis code for interpreting SLEAP output.

-SLEAPModels contains centroid- and centered-based training models and the skeletong used for training.
+SLEAPModels contains centroid-based and centered-based training models and the skeleton used for training.

 The folder "Dispenser Design" contains a depreciated apparatus set up with an automated pellet dispenser.
 Please refer to the included readme file for more information.